 Please let genius Gondry only ever direct scripts written by not him.

-Gondry-as-music-video director is undeniably genius.
+Michel Gondry-as-music-video director is undeniably genius.
 Gondry-as-movie-buff is delightful.
 It’s hard not to get the impression that Petit Gondry was Sweding movies all through his childhood – and he clearly still is, within the bigger-budget framework of Be Kind, Rewind.
-It’s inspiring – in more ways than one, as I’ll get to in a moment – as the idea of imagination transcending resources (or lack thereof) should be.
+It’s as inspiring as the idea of imagination transcending resources (or lack thereof) should be.

-There’s so much visual inventiveness and heart in this – but sadly, the writing doesn’t measure up.
-Mos Def and Jack Black are Mos Def and Jack Black – two born entertainers.
-And yet in this, at best they’re caricatures of themselves, and at worst they’re… worse.
-I found the finale sweet and quite emotional, mainly because I felt it was Gondry’s own passionate love of film encapsulated – but the lead-up to that could have been, well… The story and execution were charmingly childlike, but the writing felt juvenile.
-Big difference.
+While there’s so much visual inventiveness and heart, the writing doesn’t quite measure up.
+Yasiin Bey (then known as Mos Def) and Jack Black are two born entertainers.
+And yet in this, at best they’re caricatures of themselves, and at worst they’re… less?
+The earnest, sweetly emotional finale plays like Gondry’s own passionate love of film, visualised; the story and execution leading to it are charmingly childlike, but the writing feels juvenile.
+That may sound like semantics, but the distinction is what keeps Be Kind, Rewind just shy of out-and-out greatness.

-Contrast this with Eternal Sunshine of the Spotless Mind, where Gondry’s mind-bendingly playful visuals were a counterpoint to Charlie Kaufman’s emotional, essentially dark story.
+Contrast this with Eternal Sunshine of the Spotless Mind (2004), where Gondry’s mind-bendingly playful visuals were a counterpoint to Charlie Kaufman’s emotional, essentially dark story.
 The balance results in something more accessible, if not poignant, than either creator has managed on his own.